physiozoo/physiozoo/docs/sections/tutorials/multilead_visualization.rst

 **Frequently asked questions**
 ----------------------------

-**What is the format of the files to be loaded to PhysioZoo to display several leada ?**
+**What is the format of the files to be loaded to PhysioZoo to display several leads ?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If recordings are provided in .mat format then each column will represent a different lead.